toehead2001/codelab-docs/docs/main-window.md

 If you do not like your effect, press the Cancel button to close the CodeLab editor window WITHOUT applying any changes to your original image.

 !!!
 Warning
     Canceling CodeLab will discard the contents of all tabs.
-Be sure to save any changes before hand.
+Be sure to save any changes beforehand.